Which Eyedrops Help Eye Allergies?

 Multiple-Action Allergy Eyedrops

-Some eyedrops contain more than one type of active ingredient.
+Some eyedrops contain more than one type of medicine.
 These are called dual-action or multiple-action eyedrops.

 Antihistamine/decongestant combination eyedrops reduce eye itching, watery eyes, and redness.
 Examples include: